 There are just crumbs of bread, right.
 Nothing more to think about.

 For years I have been a bread crumb user.
 The first time was when my friend showed to me how to bread shrimp for deep frying.
 For years I just grabbed the plain bread crumbs off the shelf without a second thought.

-What do you notice?
+What do you notice about the regular ones?
 Look at the size and the shape of the crumbs.
 The crumbs are round and somewhat uniform.

 I have seen an increase of Panko products on the market, including different flavored versions (although I would prefer to add my own herbs to the dish I am making instead of buying the herbed Panko).

-However, your never get quite the same crisp with regular bread crumbs.
+However, your never get quite the same crispy texture with regular bread crumbs.
 This is especially true if you are going to deep fry whatever food your covering in bread crumbs.

 The more airy, flakiness of the Panko bread crumb not only will make your fried foods crispier but less oil can be absorbed.

 When using Panko you are less likely to have soggy food and it should be your life's mission to avoid soggy foods!

 ❔ Can You Just Make Your Own Panko?